DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

   * allow for communicating with other APIPA-configured devices with the same broadcast domain but not with any system across a router or with a correctly assigned IP
   * if this occurs there is generally a problem somewhere (bad cable or power failure on the DHCP or even a malicious attack)

 #### Variable Length Subnet Masking (VLSM)

 * [VLSM](https://www.pynetlabs.com/what-is-vlsm-variable-length-subnet-mask/)
 * a technique used in computer networking to divide an IP address space into subnets of varying sizes, optimizing IP address allocation.
 * allows for flexibility in subnet sizes, enabling efficient use of IP addresses, especially in networks with diverse host count requirements.

 #### Classless Inter-Domain Routing (CIDR)

 * [**_CIDR_**](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) is based on VLSM
   * [IETF's RFC for CIDR](http://tools.ietf.org/html/rfc4632)
+    * RFC 1518 & RFC 1519
+* replaces class-based addressing with a prefix-based (bitwise) routing
+* allowed IP blocks to be allocated in variable sizes (e.g.; /20, /28, etc)
+* introduced route aggregation (a.k.a supernetting) to reduce the size of routing tables
+  * Example: Multiple /24 routes could be summarized as a single /20
 * provides for a subnet masking notation that uses a mask bit counts rather than a full dotted-decimal notation mask.
 * Example instead of `255.255.0.0`, a CIDR notation is added to the IP address after a slash as in `172.16.1.1/16`
-* has the ability to combine multiple noncontiguous (not connected, not touching, or not sharing a border) sets of addresses into a single subnet
+* has the ability to combine multiple non-contiguous (not connected, not touching, or not sharing a border) sets of addresses into a single subnet
   * Example combine several Class C subnets in a single larger subnet group

-#### Internet Control Message Protocl (ICMP)
+#### Internet Control Message Protocol (ICMP)

 * [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) is an OSI Layer 3 (Network) protocol
 * mainly used to determine whether or not data is reaching its intended destination in a timeline many